Alternative Drive Technologies

 Investment in alternative drive systems

 Since January 2021, one of the world's first hydrogen trucks has been in regular operation in Switzerland.
-A second is due to enter service in 2023.
 In Austria and Germany, GW is cooperating with partners and competitors to introduce hydrogen trucks.
 To achieve this, it will be investing some 10 million euros in alternative drive systems by 2025.

 Handling and warehousing